 Evaluating a company’s safety performance can be difficult without a good basis for comparison.
-If staffing company A had three injuries last year, is that good?
+If a company had three injuries last year, is that good?
 Most would say yes, simply because three is a relatively low number.
-Now what if you found out that staffing company A only has three employees?
+Now, what if you found out that same company only has three employees?
 Do three injuries still represent a safe workplace?
 This is exactly why incident and DART rates are so commonly used.
-Both of these rates can give you a snapshot of safety performance, while using the actual hours worked as a base.
+Both of these rates can give you a snapshot of safety performance while using the actual hours worked as a base.
 Incident and DART rates can be calculated quickly and with only a few pieces of information.

 So what do you need to know in order to calculate an incident rate?
 All that you need to know are how many hours were worked for the year, and the number of recordable injuries experienced.
 That’s it.
 This information is located on the OSHA 300A that most companies are required to complete and post each year.
 Once you have that information, it’s time to calculate the incident rate, which you can do by using our online calculator.

 So how does your incident rate differ from the DART rate?
 Your incident rate is meant to be a measure of frequency.
 It’s not telling you how many of the injuries were severe, just the number of injuries that occurred.
 The DART rate is also a frequency measure, but it’s only measuring severe cases.
 DART is short for “Days Away Restricted or Transferred.”
 So the injuries that the DART rate represents are those that required days away from work or restricted duty/job transfer.